everypinio/hardpy/docs/examples/frontend_remote_access.md

-# Enabling Mobile Device Access to the Frontend
+# Enabling mobile device access to the frontend

 To allow other devices to connect to the frontend remotely, follow these steps:

-## 1. Open Required Ports on Your Computer
+## 1. Open required ports on your computer

 ### For Linux (using `ufw` firewall)